satvikshubham/NGU/README.md

 abc = 0.022650801207
 ```
 ### Extras
-To get the code to show the optimization method use, just change the following in gekko_solver.py
+To get the code to show the optimization method use, just change the following in gekko_solver.py (line number 56)
 From
 ```
 _m.solve(disp=False)